 With a wide range of instruments on offer (including brass, guitar, keyboard, percussion, singing, strings, ukulele, woodwind, and more) you can choose an instrument that feels right for you.
 With affordable instrument loans, many of these are available to borrow for just £30 a year.
 Get in touch, and the team will help you get started, including a free taster lesson (where possible).

-Starting from 12 January a number of classes from The Point’s dance class programme will be available to join online via Zoom.
+A number of classes from The Point’s dance class programme will be available to join online via Zoom.
 These include:

 Retrospectif Class, Tuesdays 1.30pm